Need a snack but can’t choose between salty and sweet? These Peanut Butter Banana Chocolate Chip Muffins are the perfect balance of both!

-Any peanut butter will do!
+Creamy peanut butter is preferred.
 If you’re using natural peanut butter, give it a good stir first, as it tends to separate from the oil.
-You can also opt to make your own peanut butter.

 Adding these air pockets is a super-effective way to get a lighter, fluffier muffin.